 2D In Vitro Disease Modeling with FluidFM

-Current challenges of in vitro disease modeling
+Current challenges in In Vitro disease modeling

 In vitro disease models are one of the starting points in both biological and medical research.
 With disease modeling, scientists can gain greater insight into mechanisms of a range of human diseases and develop new and improved therapies or diagnostics.
 Disease models can be produced via traditional 2D in vitro cultures based on animal cells or via in vivo-like 3D cell culture models, such as organoids, spheroids, or tissue models to mimic disease in a more physiologically relevant environment.
 [1]